medusa-project/ideals/README.md

 Note: the index schema may change from time to time.
-Index schemas can't generally be changed in place, so a new index has to be created with the new schema, and then either existing documents migrated into it ("reindexed" in Elasticsearch terminology which is fairly quick), or new documents loaded into it (very slow).
+Index schemas can't generally be changed in place, so a new index has to be created with the new schema, and then either existing documents migrated into it ("reindexed" in Elasticsearch terminology), which is fairly quick, or new documents loaded into it, which is very slow.
 For the development index, you may prefer to have separate "blue" and "green" indexes and to switch back-and-forth between them as needed:

 ```sh
 rails "elasticsearch:indexes:create[ideals_blue_development]"